mxc-commons/MxcRouteGuard/README.md

 =============
 Version 1.0.1 created by Frank Hein and the mxc-commons team.

-MxcRouteGuard is part of the [maxence openBeee initiative](http://www.maxence.de/mxcweb/index.php/themen/open-business/) by maxence business consulting gmbh, Germany.
+MxcRouteGuard is part of the maxence Open Source Initiative by by [maxence business consulting gmbh, Germany](http://www.maxence.de).

 Introduction
 ------------